Do you love drawing?

 I explain most of the common mistakes I made as a struggling Illustrator here.

-You need to keep in mind that you will have good months and bad in the beginning.
+You need to keep in mind that you will have good months and bad ones in the beginning.

 This means you need to save money whenever you make a bucketload of it.
 And keep a reserve of savings to support you and pay your utilities for six months.
 This way, even if there is an emergency and you’re unable to work for a while, you know that you have enough saved to support you.